dcui-03/dcui_Graphics.github.io/README.md

 (Starter code for the OpenGL pipeline was provided by instructor.
 Code is copyrighted and is not shareable on public pages.
 Descriptions are left somewhat vague, as project solutions are also not shareable on public pages.)

 The goal of the project was to generate a line and triangle-drawing program.
 Basic environment was provided, but implementation was up to self.
+See video below for demonstration of lines, triangles, as well as tests for constructing regular polygons using the program's triangle-drawing function.

 LINES